p-hss/singularity-pytorch/README.md

 # Singularity container with GPU-configured Pytorch for climate and weather applications

 ## Description
-An example showing how to use a Singularity container with GPU-configured Pytorch and a bunch of additional python packages.
+An example showing how to use a Singularity container with GPU-configured Pytorch and a bunch of additional python packages that are useful for climate and weather applications.

 ## Installation